 White Sox: Pierre LF, Vizquel 3B, Rios CF, Konerko DH, Quentin RF, Pierzynski C, A. Ramirez SS, Kotsay 1B, Beckham 2B, Buehrle LHP

 Red Sox: McDonald RF, Lowrie 2B, Martinez C, Ortiz DH, Beltre 3B, Lowell 1B, Hall LF, Navarro SS, Kalish CF and Beckett RHP

-For more on the Red Sox visit the team page at weei.com/red sox.
+For more on Sunday's finale and notes, visit the Red Sox page at WEEI.com/redsox.

 Jackie Mac joins the guys to discuss her thoughts on a possible mid-season tournament in the NBA, LeBron's return to Cleveland, trade rumors with the Celtics and Red Sox, and Darrelle Revis' contract situation.

 Jackie MacMullan of ESPN Boston to talk about the Lebron James Saga, the possibility of Rajon Rondo being traded, and the future of Marcus Smart.

 Former coach of Celtics 1st-round pick Marcus Smart, Travis Ford joins MFB to talk about what Celtics fans should expect from the strong point guard.
 Among other things, Coach Ford says Smart will be a hard worker, and will improve his shooting ability.

 Joe talked to the Sox right-hander, who allowed three hits and zero walks in the 3-0 win over the Rays.